-We all love the convenience of credit cards but it’s so easy to misuse them and one can quickly end up in a terrible debt situation!
-Take a look at these warning signs and think about them before you next swipe.
+We all love the convenience of credit cards but they’re so easy to misuse and one can quickly end up in a terrible debt situation!
+Take a look at these warning signs of credit card overuse, and think about them before you next swipe.

 1 – You don’t know what you credit card balance is